 Protection from violence

-We assist people affected by forced displacement to protect their rights, and mental health and physical security.
+We assist people affected by forced displacement to protect their rights, mental health and physical security.
 We take a case-by-case approach to working to reduce peoples’ exposure to violence and enhance their resilience.

-We support communities with recognising protection risks and developing self-protection strategies.
-We aim to empower people facing protection risks, and support duty bearers to improve their protection responses accordingly to protection minimum standards.
-In collaboration with other humanitarian actors, we also collect and analyse information on mixed migration movements, aiming to contribute to the development of operations that respond to the mixed migration crisis.
+We support communities to recognise protection risks and develop self-protection strategies.
+We aim to empower people facing protection risks, and support duty bearers to improve their protection responses accordingly to meet protection minimum standards.

 About NRC in North of Central America and Mexico